loonsies/boussole_custom_maps/README.md

 - Simply add the content of settings.lua for a given set of maps inside your configuration file inside `<Ashita Folder>/config/addons/boussole/<YourCharacter_XXXXXX>`

-<span style="font-size:36px; font-weight:bold;">DO NOT replace your whole settings.lua file content or it won't work.
-You need to add the entries from the settings.lua file from this repository to your own.</span>
+**DO NOT replace your whole settings.lua file content or it won't work.
+You need to add the entries from the settings.lua file from this repository to your own.**

 - Then copy the content of custom_maps inside `<Ashita Folder>/config/addons/boussole/custom_maps`